Objectives and Requirements

 Stops are to be off-line; at ground level, of minimal visual target; with minimal footprint; accessible from both directions; able to accommodate wheelchairs and freight; and able to accommodate at least 5 vehicles in parallel;

 The Government will guarantee the finance for the initial 1km test track and the 21km pilot route, to counter withholding approval.
 After that, the system is immune from sovereign risk, except for right of way.
 The Government will also guarantee the availability of public right of way for the test track, the pilot route and for every future route.
 The Government will support value capture for the provision of stops.
-The Government will collect rent as 5% of net profits, and regulate to limit profit to 15% with the balance for reinvestment to extend the network.
+The Government will collect rent as 5% of net profits, and regulate to limit profit to 15% with the balance for reinvestment to intensify the network.

 Due Diligence should be confirmed by detailed modeling of the patronage, including of freight, and a check of cost estimates and technology.
 Modelling of patronage should be for the pilot route only and in much better detail than for this coarse assessment.
 It should include raised estimates of propensity for walking and cycling to stops, and confirm the optimum profitability of stops at 2km proximity.
 Similarly, the model for freight distribution should involve the pilot route, modified to provide practical service such as for Australia Post.
+Because podcars are such a new concept, but very profitable, the Government should call tenders and include in the contract test tracks for up to three competitive options, then decide based upon the test tracks, the preferred option for the pilot route.

 A Test Track is essential to refine the quality of the system and to obtain approvals.
 All variations to the design must be subject to vendor approval because there is a history of podcar impediment by weight increase with Taxi2000 and weight is critical.